 If you have never colored your hair, our Radiant Cream Color can lighten your hair color up to two levels.
 If your hair is color treated and lighter than your outgrowth, you can lighten your roots up to two levels following the Cover Your Roots instructions found on our tutorials page.
 If you have never colored your hair before and are going either two shades lighter, or going red or copper, we recommend contacting our colorists to discuss your options and find the perfect shade.
 Call 1.855.742.5916 or chat now.

-All Over - First Time, Going Lighter
+All Over - First Time, Going Lighter or Redder

 Cover New Growth & Refresh Color